RedAtman/obsidian-theme-sublime/README.md

 # obsidian-theme-sublime
-An Obsidian theme, similar to the writing experience of Sublime.
+An Obsidian theme, similar to the writing experience of Sublime-Text.

 ## Usage